oss-slu/oss.slu.github.io/blog/2024-03-07-pi4micronaut-announcement.md

 Have you ever heard about Pi Day?
 Let me summarize it for you.

-</i>Pi Day is an annual celebration of the mathematical constant π.
+<i>Pi Day is an annual celebration of the mathematical constant π.
 Pi Day is observed on March 14 since 3, 1, and 4 are the first three significant figures of π.</i>

 Here is a fun fact: March 14th is Albert Einstein's Birthday!
 One of science's greatest minds.